Need-to-know guide: The RHI scheme

 During the summer of 2015, officials decided that they would have to lower the tariff on offer if they were to meet demand for the scheme within its budget.

-Some 984 applications were received in just three months - September, October and November 2015 - after officials announced plans to cut the subsidy but before the change took effect.
+Some 984 applications were received in just three months - September, October and November 2015 - after officials drew up a plan to cut the subsidy but before the change took effect.

-That spike in uptake added significantly to the overall cost.
+That spike in uptake added significantly to the overall cost of the scheme.

 How was the scheme exploited?